 Not really, rather monotony takes over in no time.
-And you rarely realise how checking social media, chatting, taking a nap, watching a TV series or playing games during study breaks extends your recreation a bit too long, leaving you with no advantage of thus saved time.
-The flipside is you become demotivated and feel like giving up when you realise that the output is not as you expected it to be.
+And you rarely realise how checking social media, chatting, taking a nap, watching a TV series, or playing games during study breaks extends your recreation a bit too long, leaving you with no advantage of this saved time.
+The flip side is you become demotivated and feel like giving up when you realise that the output is not as you expected it to be.

 - Not preparing for the D-Day

 Knowing the answers and attempting them correctly in the examination hall when you’re under extreme pressure is altogether different.
 The most common experience students share after their exam is that they got blank during the exam.
 Brainfade as Steve Smith once coined.
 Remember?